The Three Faces of $U(3)$: Introduction

-There have been previous attempts to explain three generations using a variety of mechanisms.
+Of course, the occurrence of three generations in particle physics is still a mystery, and there have been attempts to explain the ``three'' using a variety of mechanisms.
 Most notable perhaps are preon models\cite{PS, T1, AH, DK}, and super string models \cite{GKMR, LS}.
 But there are also models based on non-anomalous discrete $R$-symmetry \cite{EIKY}, extra dimensions with anomaly cancellation \cite{DP}, and the anthropic principle \cite{IKY}.